 Education Administration Certificate and Certification Program Info

-Certificate-level training in education administration (for a principal, administrator or supervisor position) is comprised of both classroom instruction and an internship.
-Students acquire knowledge in areas related to management of human resources, administration and finance.
+Certificate-level training in education administration (for a principal, administrator or supervisor position) is composed of both classroom instruction and an internship.
+Such programs may be offered online and may have coursework requirements ranging from 16 to 18 or more credits.
+Students acquire knowledge in areas related to the management of human resources, administration and finance.
 Through an internship, students are able to put this knowledge into practice and hone their administrative skills.

 Certification prerequisites differ by state.
 Most states require that a candidate for principal certification have a master's degree, a teacher's license and teaching experience.
 Requirements for certification to become an administrator may involve having principal certification and experience in an administrative position.
 Additional requirements may include achieving a certain GPA and submitting transcripts, a writing sample and letters of recommendation.